 HTTP status page¶

-A status page is available through a small HTTP server in IRRd.
+A status page is available on the HTTP server in IRRd.

 This page is only accessible to IPs configured